Canonical transformation: Generating function approach

-Lagrangians are not unique: one can always multiply by a constant λ and add a total time derivative dG/dt and yield the same equations of motion (see for reference: b:Classical Mechanics/Lagrange Theory#Is the Lagrangian unique.3F).
+Lagrangians are not unique: one can always multiply by a constant λ and add a total time derivative dG/dt and yield the same equations of motion (as discussed on Wikibooks).
 In general, the scaling factor λ is set equal to one; canonical transformations for which λ ≠ 1 are called extended canonical transformations. dG/dt is kept, otherwise the problem would be rendered trivial and there would be not much freedom for the new canonical variables to differ from the old ones.

 Here G is a generating function of one old canonical coordinate (q or p), one new canonical coordinate (Q or P) and (possibly) the time t.
 Thus, there are four basic types of generating functions (although mixtures of these four types can exist), depending on the choice of variables.
 As will be shown below, the generating function will define a transformation from old to new canonical coordinates, and any such transformation (q, p) → (Q, P) is guaranteed to be canonical.

+The various generating functions and its properties tabulated below is discussed in detail: